 To read more details about this list, read this article.

 So, music is great then.
 Where should you start?
 Well, again with the research - piano is the best choice for maximum benefit.
-This article and this infographic (click on the image to the left) explain the incredible things the playing the piano does to the brain.
+This article and this infographic (click on the image to the left) explain the incredible things that playing the piano does to the brain.
 Amazing!

 In short, a pianist's brain is more efficient, better at multi-tasking, and better able to communicate between hemispheres because both sides of the body get used both simultaneously and independently.
 And that has great implications - marrying the logical left brain with the creative and sensitive right brain creates a more well-rounded individual!